Massachusetts Counseling License Requirements

 Can you become a counselor without a college degree in Massachusetts?

 Like most states, Massachusetts requires a degree (typically a graduate degree) for most types of counseling.
-The two lower-level addiction counselor types (LADC II and LADC Assistant) require a high school diploma plus experience requirements, but that is the exception.
-To become a full LADC I (able to practice without supervision) you need a master’s degree.
+The two lower-level addiction counselor types (LADC II and LADC Assistant), as well as the two lower-level addiction counselor credentials (CAC and CADC), require a high school diploma plus experience requirements; however, becoming a CADC II or an independently practicing LADC I requires a master’s degree.

 How much do Massachusetts counselors make?

-How long does it take to become a Licensed Marriage and Family Therapist in Massachusetts?
+How long does it take to become a Licensed Marriage and Family Therapist (LMFT) in Massachusetts?

 LMFTs in Massachusetts need a minimum of a master’s degree in counseling to become licensed, which takes approximately two years to complete.
-Then, they need to accrue two years of supervised experience, take the national exam, and complete the application process to become licensed.
-So if you get your bachelor’s degree in four years, a master’s in two, and accrue the post-master’s experience, you should expect to spend approximately eight years getting licensed.
+Then, they need to accrue two years of supervised experience, take the Marital and Family Therapy (MFT) National Examination, and complete the application process to become licensed.
+So if you get your bachelor’s degree in four years, a master’s in two, and accrue the post-master’s experience, you should expect to spend approximately eight years earning licensure.

 What is the typical guidance counselor salary in Massachusetts?

-The BLS categorizes guidance counselors with educational, school, and vocational counselors.3 The average salary for this group in Massachusetts is $69,570 per year, which is higher than the national average of $60,160.3
+The BLS categorizes guidance counselors with educational, school, and career counselors and advisors.
+The average salary for this group in Massachusetts is $75,660 per year, which is higher than the national average of $63,090.3